Request a Metal Injection Molding Quote

 Demolding from the Mold

 Demolding is a risk point in MIM.
 The green part has shape, but it does not yet have final metal strength.
-Poor draft angle, weak ejector layout, undercut stress, or poor gate design can cause cracks, bending, corner damage, or hidden internal weakness.
+Poor draft angle, weak ejector layout, undercut stress, or an unsuitable tooling scheme can cause cracks, bending, corner damage, or hidden internal weakness.
+Review these risks with the dedicated MIM mold design guide before tooling release.

 Green Part Handling Before Debinding